Honey tasting

 - Cut comb honey sells well at the Fair.

-- A glass-fronted observation hive with live bees always attracts the crowds.
-In 2016, four stallholders brought observation hives to the Honey Fair.
-Make sure they are clamped to your table.
+- A clear-fronted observation hive with live bees always attracts the crowds.
+Make sure the hive is clamped to your table, and do not leave it unattended.

 - Be willing to talk about your bees.